 Over on the Windows side of things, you have a number of larger plans that come with a commitment period.

 |Business Plan||Pro Plan||Expert Plan|

 |Other Features||• Free Domain||• Free Domain||• Free Domain

 IONOS accepts PayPal and credit card payments.

 Yes, we do.

 Their flexible plans for both Linux and Windows are affordable and include a lot of useful features.
 The lightning-fast customer support that we experienced was also a huge feather in its cap.

-But there are also downsides, you can’t sign up with them in most European countries and the promoted $1.00/month pricing renews at much higher $8.00/month.
+But there are also downsides, you can’t sign up with them in most European countries and the promoted $1.00/month pricing renews at a much higher $8.00/month.